top of page

 6. Manage Nerves with Positivity and Routine

 Nervousness is completely normal—for both parents and children.
+You can help by:

 • Being positive about school—share happy school memories (even the wobbly bits!)